rfo909/CFT/doc/Reference.md

 supplying two values to global function Int: the value to sort on, and the object itself.

-Then the resulting list is "piped" to code that picks it off the stack, sorts and reverses it, before iterating over the result, and for each object (now the Int objects), outputs the original File object, available via the .data() function.
+Then the resulting list is "piped" to code that picks it off the stack (the underscore), sorts and reverses it, before iterating over the result, and for each object (now the Int objects), outputs the original File object, available via the .data() function.